 What does your business do?
 In what industry will it be?
 Why do consumers want to pay for what you’re offering?
 How will the company make money?
 If you don’t have a business plan that can answer these questions, then your side hustle won’t be successful.

 Here’s the gist of what you need to know about a business plan and what all should be in it.
-These plans are a 30-40 page document marked five years out into the future.
 Inside you’ll find an executive summary, business concept and strategy, industry and market analysis, organization and management notes, financial projections and requests, and an appendix.
 While this plan isn’t permanent, it serves as a glimpse into your startup’s future while providing an objective look at its present — and it’s also a solid foundation for attracting investors.
+Need a place to get started?
+Grab this FREE business plan template!

 While you’re working on your business plan, start looking into your finances.
 If you quit your job to take on the side hustle full-time, how much would you need to make to cover existing expenses?
 Other key areas to keep in mind include your emergency fund, medical and dental insurance plans, retirement, tax payments, and a Plan B should your business go through a financial downturn.
 Now is the time to scrimp and pinch where you can and avoid taking on more debt than necessary.